khakhalin/carsharing101/03_pricing.md

 🔥

 🔥 On pricing in a city, 3 different approaches:

-1. Cut into zones, then calculate by zones.
-Roughly equivalent to the "stations" approach, and can be optimized explicitly (probably via random walk search).
+1. Cut into zones, then calculate by zone.
+Roughly equivalent to "stations" approach, and can be optimized explicitly (e.g. via random walk search).
 But note that zones are an approximation, and also that with these kinds of data getting a reliable estimate is inherently noisy (see section OA for estimations), so this part may be tricky and noisy (but maybe it's ok, at least for a rough picture).
 And then on top of that IRL we'd have to calculate it for every hour, probably.
 2. Work on pixels, but come up with explicit formula with flows, and thus avoid doing agent-based modeling, and do gradient descent of some sort.
 For each pixel set the prices, using sensitivity calculate the flows, from the total flow and expected delta cost calculate the target stock and expected flow (this part needs some thinking, as average expected relo targets and relo costs depend on the pixel, and we'll probably need some simplification here).
 But once this is done, we can iterate, and maybe even calculate the gradients.
 3. Realtime optimization, relying on relo-like formulas (at every point for a given price calculate the expected probability of leaving, and explicitly optimize the price).
 Warnings on practical stability, weird effects, necessity to limit effects irl by sanity borders.
 Alternatively, we can also use this approach in an agent based-model, and then look at the median achieved prices.
 That's the type of stats we'll use for the formulas anyways.